GitHub CI

 target_url: https://github.com/${{github.repository}}/actions/runs/${{github.run_id}}

-NOTE: in GitHub Actions statuses are different from checks, see for a better explanation.
+> **NOTE**: in GitHub Actions statuses are different from checks, see [the docs](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/collaborating-on-repositories-with-code-quality-features/about-status-checks#types-of-status-checks-on-github]) for a better explanation.
 The statuses generated by this pipeline get reported and stored in the Actions, and not in the PR checks tab.
 The important part is that the status from this workflow gets reported to the PR, users can see the status of the pipeline and admins can make these statuses mandatory or optional before merging.